adegans/mysql-dropbox-backup/README.md

 # mysql-dropbox-backup

 Dump MySQL databases and compress them before uploading them to [Dropbox] for a simple off-site backup.
 Backups are kept for 7 days. \
-Forked from [mysql-dropbox-backup] and improved/modified to suit my needs.
+Forked from [mysql-dropbox-backup] and modified to suit my needs.

-Mainly, removing the openssl encryption I don't need and switching the db_ignore to a db_include kind of script.
+Mainly, removing the openssl encryption I don't need and switching the db_ignore to a db_include which makes more sense to me.

 ## Overview